- Borrow & Request

 3. If you have a very long list of results or don't see the book you want, try changing to the OSU Libraries + Summit scope from the drop down menu.
 This will narrow down your results list.
 You can also refine your search to just books using the facets on the left side of the screen.

-4. Click on the Availability & Request Options tab and choose Request from Interlibrary Loan.
+4. Click on the Title of the book and choose Request from Summit or Request from Interlibrary Loan.

 Project Gutenberg.
 Project Gutenberg is a repository of more than 33,000 texts on a variety of subjects.
 Most of the books are in the public domain because their copyright has expired; the number of current texts in this repository is relatively small.